giursino/TTR-score-calculator/README.md

 3. Select the number of stations remained

-4. Select the tracks value and then click 'completed' or 'not completed'.
+4. Select the track value and then click 'completed' or 'not completed'.
 If you got an error, you can delete the last track value by clicking the 'delete' icon.

 5. See the results